 Periodic newsletters that analyze important accounting developments, such as new FASB and IASB pronouncements or exposure drafts.
 Concise examples and answers to frequently asked questions assist readers in understanding and implementing the critical guidance.

-FASB proposes to change the effective date and transition guidance in certain private-company ASUs
+FASB changes the effective date and transition guidance in certain private-company ASUs